AndyChwalik/megr2157-portfolio/docs/assignments/A05/index.md

 #### Feature E

-There was no hints for feature E, so I drew it as I saw it in Figure #1.
+There were no hints for feature E, so I drew it as I saw it in Figure #1.

 <p align="center">
     <img src="featureE_knowns.jpg" alt="knowns and unknowns for feature E" height="75%" width="auto">